-Let’s just say that when you combine finances with another human being, things get complicated, especially when you realize somewhere along the way that neither of you are adept at managing money.
+Let’s just say that when you combine finances with another human being, things get complicated, especially when you realize somewhere along the way that neither of you is adept at managing money.

-Backing out of the relationship was not in the cards, so we needed a monumental paradigm shift to make positive changes in our financial situation.
+Backing out of the relationship was not in the cards, so we needed a monumental paradigm shift to positively change our financial situation.

 A turbulent journey in personal finance suddenly turned into a rigorous test of our relationship.

 The Beginning of Our Tumultuous Financial Journey

 When we were young, we didn’t know what we wanted out of life, let alone have a firm financial plan.

 Although we combined finances early on in our relationship, our joint financial decisions were haphazardly made, and neither of us was thinking strategically about money.